 A study by the Lawrence Berkeley National Laboratory found that closing air vents in unused rooms actually made the heating system work harder since it was still trying to push warm air through the closed vents.

 Looking for ways to save energy in your home?
 Contact Ernst Heating & Cooling for more information on energy efficiency in Metro East.

 Because closed vents make your HVAC system work harder, it does not save energy to close air vents in your home.

 When you close off the supply air vents in a room, the return vent or register is still sucking air into the return ductwork.
 This depressurizes the room, which causes outside air to rush inside through cracks and openings in windows or doors.
 The colder outside air will find its way into adjoining rooms as well, forcing your heating system to work harder.

 Warm air that’s blown toward the closed-off room will force open weak connections in ductwork and back up into the basement or crawlspace, so it’s not going where it’s needed.
 This wasted heat increases the need for the heating system to work harder to compensate.

 Since heat rises, air vents in upper-floor rooms can be partially closed to reroute more air to cooler downstairs rooms.
 However, some warm air must still be allowed through.
 Heating vents in the lower part of the home should always be completely open.

-Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, and Troy, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information, download our free Home Comfort Resource guide.
+Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, and Troy, Illinois and surrounding areas about energy and home HVAC comfort.
+Contact us today for heating and cooling service at your Metro East home.